Sony RX1R II vs A99 II

 The Sony Cyber-shot DSC-RX1R II and the Sony Alpha ALT-A99 II are two digital cameras that were revealed to the public, respectively, in October 2015 and September 2016.
 The RX1R II is a fixed lens compact, while the A99 II is a DSLR.
 Both cameras are equipped with a full frame sensor.
-Both cameras offer a resolution of 42.2 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 42.2 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Sony RX1R II vs Sony A99 II
+Body comparison: Sony RX1R II vs A99 II

-The side-by-side display below illustrates the physical size and weight of the Sony RX1R II and the Sony A99 II.
+The physical size and weight of the Sony RX1R II and the Sony A99 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX1R II – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX1R II – represents the basis for the calculations across all the size and weight measures).